-The Curriculum Center is on the 2nd floor of Murphy Library, next to the math tutoring center.
-It houses the children's literature collection for preservice teachers and anyone interested in children's books.
-Designed to resemble a mock school library, the organization of books is different from the other books in the main collection of the 2nd floor.
+The Curriculum Center is on the 2nd floor of Murphy Library, next to the math tutoring room.
+The Curriculum Center houses the children's literature collection especially for teacher candidates and anyone else interested in children's, teen and young adult books.
+Designed to resemble a mock school library, the collection organization is different from the main collection of the 2nd floor.

-Everything in the curriculum collection can be checked out by anyone with a valid library card or UWL ID card, downstairs at the circulation desk on the main floor.
-For any questions about the collection, instruction, or other services and space, please don't hesitate to contact the Curriculum Collection Librarian at email@example.com.
+Everything in the curriculum collection can be checked out by anyone with a valid UWL ID card, or a community card, downstairs at the circulation desk on the main floor.
+For any questions about the collection, instruction, or other services and space, please contact the Curriculum Collection Librarian at email@example.com.

-This floor plan shows the location of each type of resource in the Curriculum Center:
+The floor plan below shows the location of each type of resource in the Curriculum Center:

 Picture Books: The targeted age of picture books is pk-8 years.
 The author and illustrator tell a made-up fictional story with a main character who needs to overcome a problem.
 Generally 32 pages in length (by traditional publishing industry standards), picture books can be longer with up to 48 pages, but usually do not go much beyond this length.
 Images and text are equally important and play off each other, creating even more meaning for the reader, who can also participate in making sense of what is happening on the pages, which creates a unique interaction between child and picture book.

-Finding picture books in the Curriculum Center of Murphy Library:
+Finding picture books in Murphy Library's Curriculum Center:

 Picture books are arranged alphabetically by the author's last name.
 The call number for all picture books starts with E (meaning "easy reader") followed by the first three letters of the author's last name.
 If you are looking for a book by its illustrator, you will have to look for the author instead.
 Sometimes the author and illustrator are the same person.
 The call number for a book by Dr. Seuss is: E Seu and is located in the picture book section in the S's.